graphtie/Antiracist-Genre-Systems/README.md

 <h2> What is safety, from an antiracist perspective? </h2>

-From an antiracist perspective antiracist perspective, safety is not about dis/comfort.
+From an antiracist perspective, safety is not about dis/comfort.
 Safety,more accurately, is about survival—and having access to resources, communities, and support necessary to survival and well-being.
 For some students, especially Black and marginalized students, our classrooms have never been safe.

 <h2> How has safety come up in academic scholarship? </h2>